Dr Martin J. Turner

-As a service has managed the internal High Performance Visualization machines for the University, as well as coordinated extreme power-viz systems, via commercial interest through notably Cybernet Systems Inc. Research interests and keynote talks cover a broad background, specialising in many Visualization and Mathematical topics associated with video, image and signal creation, analysis, processing and presentation.
+As a service in the past has managed the internal High Performance Visualization machines for the University, as well as coordinated extreme power-viz systems for commercial interest through notably Cybernet Systems Inc. Research interests and keynote talks cover a broad background, specialising in many Visualization and Mathematical topics associated with video, image and signal creation, analysis, processing and presentation.
 This has resulted in a short-term Fellowship with British Telecom, a published book Fractal Geometry in Digital Imaging by Academic Press, a series of editorial roles, as well as over 100 other peer reviewed publications; and he has supervised to completion sixteen successful MPhil/PhD students.
-Teaching has covered all academic levels from undergraduate to postgraduate; and he is an Honorary Lecturer in Computer Science at the University of Manchester, emphasizing at the MSc and PhD level.
+Teaching has covered all academic levels from undergraduate to postgraduate; and he is an Honorary Lecturer in Computer Science at the University of Manchester, emphasising at the MSc and PhD level.
 He is a University EIM (Emergency Incident Manager) and has completed the Headstart University Leadership Training scheme.

 Relationship Manager Roles

 Can support as a service and strategically for: